6 Biggest Barcelona Losses

 6. AC Milan 4-0 Barcelona (1994, European Final)

 One of those evenings that unquestionably didn’t pursue the content.
-Barcelona were returning off the of an extraordinary fourth progressive league title win, and had won the European Cup just a few seasons prior.
+Barcelona were returning off of an extraordinary fourth progressive league title win, and had won the European Cup just a few seasons prior.
 AC Milan were going into the match without Gullit, van Basten, Baresi or Rijkaard.
 There was no chance the drained Milan side was to give a battle to the footballing insurgency that was the Dream Team and the strategic virtuoso that was Cruyff.

 As a staff part stated, Barcelona were not going into the match to battle for the trophy.
 They were simply going there to gather it.
 It is as ideal an instance of presumptuousness stomping in a group’s taken shots at progress as any you’ll discover in football.
 The group hadn’t sufficiently arranged, it needed focus but then, the inclination in the changing area and even over the world was that there was no possibility they would lose.
 Just half a month later, a training staff part would state there was no way of them winning that night.
 As Cruyff commented, “It was not excessively we played badly, it was that we didn’t play by any means.”

 The match denoted the finish of a time.
 A.C.
 Milan, known for its protective solidarity tore through the resistance as they totally overwhelmed the midfield through Desailly.
-There wasn’t even a challenge, and it stays one of the most significant European finals ever, and for all an inappropriate purposes behind FC Barcelona.
+There wasn’t even a challenge, and it stays one of the most significant European finals ever, and for all inappropriate purposes behind FC Barcelona.

 5. Bayern Munich 7-0 Barcelona ( 2013 Champions League semi-final)